 Generally, when interest and/or principal payments on a loan become past due, or if we otherwise do not expect the borrower to be able to service its debt and other obligations, we will place the loan on non-accrual status and will generally cease recognizing interest income on that loan for financial reporting purposes until all principal and interest have been brought current through payment or due to a restructuring such that the interest income is deemed to be collectible.
-As of March 31, 2020, we had no loans on non-accrual status.
-Effective April 1, 2020, we had two loans to Mojix, Inc. representing an aggregate principal funded of \$11,000,000 at a fair market value of \$9,088,806 on non-accrual status.
+As of June 30, 2020, we had three loans to Mojix, Inc. representing an aggregate principal funded of \$11,400,000 at a fair market value of \$9,569,607 on non-accrual status.
 As of December 31, 2019, we had two loans to Aginity, Inc. representing an aggregate principal funded of \$9,000,000 at a fair market value of \$4,311,589 on non-accrual status.